 Homemade (Kid-Made) Crafts

-Many teachers appreciated crafts make by children, even if they already had an abundance of them.
+Many teachers appreciated crafts made by children, even if they had an abundance of them already.
 The time and effort put into these gifts made them special.

 Classroom libraries can always use more books.
 Look for beyond-the-norm books unlikely to be on the shelf already.
 Something educational, artistic, or a new book just published are good options.

-Teachers were divided on edible gifts: Some loved them—one teacher recalled a cocoa-lover’s gift package complete with various toppings.
+Teachers were divided on edible gifts: Some loved them—one teacher recalled a cocoa lover’s gift package complete with various toppings.
 But others were less thrilled with baked goods from parents they barely knew or who weren’t aware of an allergy or food sensitivity.
-The gifts were still appreciated, but not enjoyed.
+The thought was still appreciated, but the gift was not enjoyed.

-Many people aren’t keen on baked goods from someone they don’t know well, so packaged treats are generally a better idea.
-And if you’re going for chocolate, a few chocolates from a quality chocolatier are generally better than a 1-pound bar of the cheap stuff.
+If you decide to go the food-gift route, packaged goodies are generally a better idea.
+And if you’re opting for chocolate, a few chocolates from a quality chocolatier are generally better than larger quantities of the cheap stuff.

 If you have a good eye and take note of the educator’s style, an accessory like earrings, a scarf, or a tie can be winners.
 For example, one of our teacher friends has a colleague who likes to entertain the kids by having socks for every occasion!